-7.4.1.X.2 In-channel selectivity for 7 - 24 GHz
+7.4.2.7.2 In-channel selectivity for 7 - 24 GHz

 For the FR1-like frequency range, the conducted requirements should not be precluded.
 Hence, both conducted as well as radiated requirements are expected to be defined.

 The conducted in-channel selectivity for 7 – 24 GHz will have to be re-calculated with the following considerations: